onzfonz/comp227/src/content/3/en/part3a.md

 ```

-The source code for the dependency is installed in the <i>node\_modules</i> directory located at the root of the project.
+The source code for the dependency is installed in the *node_modules* directory located at the root of the project.
 In addition to express, you can find a great number of other dependencies in the directory:

 ![ls listing of dependencies in directory](../../images/3/4.png)